 Cornwell earned her undergraduate degree in marketing with honors from Florida State University, her MBA with an emphasis in international business from the University of Texas at Austin, and her doctorate in marketing with a minor in cognitive psychology also at Texas.

 She joined the Lundquist College of Business in 2010 and immediately began making a difference in the lives of students as interim doctoral coordinator.
 Many service projects and accolades followed, including the Faculty and Tenure Promotion Committee, search committees for our dean and provost, and work on the Senate University Library Committee.

-Cornwell was named the Thomas C. Stewart Distinguished Professor, the college’s annual award for the top research faculty member, in 2016, and the college’s Goulet Outstanding Research Award in 2015.
+Cornwell was named the Stewart Distinguished Professor, the college’s annual award for a top research faculty member, in 2016, and received the college’s Goulet Outstanding Research Award in 2015.